 - Loss of lactase from the gut (causing lactose intolerance) may occur, especially after viral infection.
 This is quite common but usually not a problem.
 See also separate article Lactose Intolerance.

-- The number of deaths from rotavirus in children in England and Wales is probably no more than 3 or 4 a year, although it will be much greater in less developed countries and worldwide the number is probably 600,000 to 800,000 a year.
+- The number of deaths from rotavirus in children in England and Wales is probably no more than three or four a year, although it will be much greater in less developed countries and worldwide the number is probably 600,000 to 800,000 a year.
+It is hoped that the prognosis will improve considerably in those countries (such as the UK) in which the rotavirus vaccination has been instituted.

 - Infants and those with immunological compromise are more likely to have more severe disease and to require admission to hospital for rehydration.
 In severe cases, hypovolaemic shock and even death can occur.

 - There is now an effective rotavirus vaccine available.
-Current evidence shows that rotavirus vaccines are effective in preventing diarrhoea caused by rotavirus and all-cause diarrhoea.
-Rotavirus vaccination programmes would be particularly beneficial in the developing world.
-Routine immunisation against rotavirus has been added to the UK immunisation schedule and will be available from September 2013.
+Routine immunisation against rotavirus has been added to the UK immunisation schedule and was available from September 2013.
 Rotarix® is administered orally at 2 and 3 months of age.

 Further reading & references